codeadict/codeadict.github.com/_posts/2009-11-11-php-short-tags-a-bad-practice.md

 published: true
 layout: post
 ---
-The use of php "short tags", for example:`<? echo "Hola Mundo!" ?>;` is a bad and common practice that many PHP developers still use.
+The use of php "short tags", for example:`<? echo "Hola Mundo!"; ?>` is a bad and common practice that many PHP developers still use.

 The short tags format is only available using the function `short_tags()` in PHP3 or activating the